Eric

 Research Interests

-Development of formal methods for the dynamical
+Development of formal methods for the dynamical modeling of

 biological systems, represented as interaction networks.
 The global